makkus/freckles/src/freckles/doc/getting_started.md

 ```

 It'd be really easy to change this *frecklet* to, for example, upload a local folder with html files instead of creating the single
-file on the server, support https via [Let's encrypt](https://letsencrypt.org), add a firewall, etc. All this exceeds the scope of this 'getting started'-guide though.
+file on the server, support https via [Let's encrypt](https://letsencrypt.org), add a firewall, etc. The *frecklet* would only grow by a few lines.
+All this exceeds the scope of this 'getting started'-guide though.
 Check out the [Documentation]('/doc) if you want to learn more!

 <!-- end block real-life example -->